userfront/react-example/README.md

 ![Userfront test mode](https://res.cloudinary.com/component/image/upload/v1612980797/permanent/create-react-app-2.png)

-Continue by adding your login and password reset forms in the same way that you added your signup form:
+Continue by adding your login and password reset forms in the same way that you added your signup form.

+And to allow a user to log out, we can call the built-in `Userfront.logout` method.

+Update the `Dashboard()` method in `src/App.js` to add the login form, password reset form, and a logout button:

 ```js
 // src/App.js